HavenlyECO/pr/README.md

 The old subcommands remain available for advanced workflows but ``--run`` and ``--train`` are the recommended one-click options.
+These flags are mutually exclusive; the CLI will exit with an error if you attempt to supply both at once.
+Any unknown command line options are also reported so you can correct typos quickly.
+Options such as ``--game-period-markets`` only take effect with ``--event-odds`` or ``--list-market-keys`` and will trigger a warning otherwise.

 2. Run the script (moneyline odds shown by default):